OverviewGeographical classification: The Scandes > Jotunheimen > Glittertind - Glittertinden > Glittertinden East Flank Normal Route

 The summit of Glittertind was reached for the first time in 1841 by Harald Nicolai Storm Wergeland and Hans Sletten (Norway).

 Glittertinden and Galdhøppigen had competed for the title as the highest mountain in Norway, as measurements showed that Glittertind was a handful of meters higher than Galdhøpiggen (2469 m above sea level).
-The summit glacier has shrunk in recent years, so the dispute has been settled in Galdhøpiggen's favour.
+Galdhøpiggen summit is mainly rocky, while Glittertind summit is covered by a glacier; this summit glacier has shrunk in recent years, so finally the dispute has been settled in favour of Galdhøpiggen.

 There are two Normal routes getting easily to the summit of Glittertind: the Western route, starting from Spiterstulen, is a 1300 meters climb, while the Eastern one is a 1100 meters climb starting from the Glitterheim Hut, located within the borders of the Jotunheimen National Park .
 This latter is an easy and magnificent ascent, allowing to reach the top and enjoy an absolutely stunning view towards the glaciers surrounding this mountain and the peaks stretching to the horizon.